 Status of a Case

-Information about pending or recently concluded civil cases (excluding family law, probate, small claims, traffic, appeals, juvenile traffic, unlawful detainer cases under $25,000, and juvenile cases) can be obtained by viewing the case on the Court's public access site, calling the Civil Division at 925-608-1000 (option 2), sending a letter including appropriate fees to the Civil Correspondence Clerk, hiring a private agency to retrieve information, or going to Court Records.
+Information about pending or recently concluded civil cases (excluding family law, probate, small claims, traffic, appeals, juvenile traffic, unlawful detainer cases under $25,000, and juvenile cases) can be obtained by viewing the case on the Court's Public Portal, calling the Civil Division at 925-608-1000 (option 2), sending a letter including appropriate fees to the Civil Correspondence Clerk, hiring a private agency to retrieve information, or going to Court Records.
 The Civil Unit is open Monday through Friday (except court holidays) from 8:00 a.m. to 4:00 p.m., and is located at 725 Court Street (P.O.
 Box 911), Martinez, CA 94553.
 Civil staff can answer questions about the status of documents, about upcoming scheduled hearings and events, and can tell you when certain documents are due to be filed according to Case Management Program guidelines.
 Civil staff are not permitted to give legal advice, or tell you how proceed in your case pursuant to Government Code section 68082.

 Viewing or Copying Court Files